mazecodes/lowdb-encryption/README.md

 const db = lowdb(adapter);
 ```

 `iterations` is the number of iterations used for key derivation.
-The encryption key will be derived from `secret`. (`iterations` is set to 100,000 by default)
+The encryption key will be derived from `secret`.
+(Iterations is set to 100,000 by default)

 ## Encryption Details